ropensci/yfR/Contributing.md

 Using our_package for a paper you are writing?
 Consider [citing it][citation].

-### Ask a question ⁉️

-Using our_package and got stuck?
-Browse the [documentation][website] to see if you can find a solution.
-Still stuck?
-Post your question as an [issue on GitHub][new_issue].
-While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

-Want to ask a question in private?
-Contact the package maintainer by [email][mailto:email].

-### Propose an idea 💡

-Have an idea for a new our_package feature?
-Take a look at the [documentation][website] and [issue list][issues] to see if it isn't included or suggested yet.
-If not, suggest your idea as an [issue on GitHub][new_issue].
-While we can't promise to implement your idea, it helps to:

-* Explain in detail how it would work.
-* Keep the scope as narrow as possible.

-See below if you want to contribute code for your idea as well.

 ### Report a bug 🐛

-Using our_package and discovered a bug?
-That's annoying!
-Don't let others have the same experience and report it as an [issue on GitHub][new_issue] so we can fix it.
+If you've found a bug using the package, please report it by creating an [issue on GitHub][new_issue] so we can fix it.
 A good bug report makes it easier for us to do so, so please include:

 * Your operating system name and version (e.g. Mac OS 10.13.6).
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

 ### Improve the documentation 📖

 Noticed a typo on the website?
 Think a function could use a better example?
 Good documentation makes all the difference, so your help to improve it is very welcome!

 #### The website

 [This website][website] is generated with [`pkgdown`](http://pkgdown.r-lib.org/).
 That means we don't have to write any html: content is pulled together from documentation in the code, vignettes, [Markdown](https://guides.github.com/features/mastering-markdown/) files, the package `DESCRIPTION` and `_pkgdown.yml` settings.
 If you know your way around `pkgdown`, you can [propose a file change](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to improve documentation.
 If not, [report an issue][new_issue] and we can point you in the right direction.

 #### Function documentation